 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Diffuse intrinsic pontine glioma, or DIPG, is an aggressive brain tumor that begins in the brainstem in an area called the pons.
-The pons is responsible for vital life functions including balance, breathing, bladder control, heart rate, and blood pressure.
-Nerves that control vision, hearing, speech, swallowing, and movement also pass through this region of the brain.
+Diffuse intrinsic pontine glioma, or DIPG, is an aggressive brain tumor that forms in the base of the brain.
+DIPG begins in the brainstem, in an area called the pons.
+The pons controls vital life functions including balance, breathing, bladder control, heart rate, and blood pressure.
+Nerves that control vision, hearing, speech, swallowing, and movement also pass through this part of the brain.

-Brainstem tumors account for 10-20% of pediatric brain tumors.
-Of brainstem tumors, most (80%) are DIPG.
-Low grade astrocytomas account for 20% of brainstem tumors.
-In the United States, there are about 200-300 new cases of DIPG every year.
-This tumor most often occurs in children ages 5-10 years old, but it can sometimes occur in younger children and adolescents.
-DIPG is rarely seen in adults.
+There are about 200-300 new cases of DIPG every year in the United States.
+DIPG most often occurs in children ages 5-10 years old, but it can sometimes occur in younger children and teens.
+DIPG is rare in adults.

-DIPG arises from glial cells, which make up the supportive tissue of the brain.
-It is a diffuse tumor, meaning that the tumor is not well-contained.
+DIPG grows from glial cells, which make up the supportive tissue of the brain.
+It is a diffuse tumor, meaning that the tumor is not well-defined or contained.
 The tumor extends finger-like projections into healthy tissue.
-Because of the location and infiltrative nature of the tumor, surgery cannot be performed to safely remove DIPG tumors.
+Because of the location in the brainstem and spread out nature of the tumor, surgery cannot safely remove DIPG.

 DIPG is very hard to treat.
 Most children do not survive more than 2 years after diagnosis.
-Currently, the primary treatment for DIPG is radiation therapy.
-However, while this temporarily improves symptoms in most patients, this is not a curative treatment.
+Currently, the main treatment for DIPG is radiation therapy.
+Although radiation temporarily improves symptoms in most patients, it is not a cure.
 Families may consider clinical trials which test new treatments to see if outcomes can be improved.

-These tumors grow quickly, and symptoms usually develop in a short period of time (median of 1 month).
+DIPG tumors grow quickly, and symptoms usually develop in a short period of time (often about 1 month before diagnosis).
 There is a rapid onset and fast progression of problems.
-Symptoms of DIPG may include:
+Signs and symptoms of DIPG may include:

 DIPG triad of symptoms